 • Life insurance can provide a way for divorced parents to be sure that support continues if one dies.
 The court may even require parents to keep or purchase a policy as part of a divorce agreement.

 If You’re Middle-Aged

-It might be tempting to go without life insurance as your children move out on their own, but before making that choice, it may help to consider:
+It might be tempting to go without life insurance as your children grow up and move out on their own.
+But before making that choice, it may help to consider:

 • Is someone still dependent on the money you provide?
 It could be a spouse, a grown child who is struggling financially, or even, at this point, aging parents or in-laws.
 If there’s no backup income source to turn to if you or your spouse should die unexpectedly, it may make sense to keep paying those life insurance premiums.